isomerpages/nrf-corp/_rie-ecosystem/Research, Innovation and Enterprise 2030.md

 the challenges and opportunities in the current volatile global landscape.</p>
 <p>RIE2030 will be steered by coordinated efforts in data, artificial intelligence
-(AI), and compute capabilities, and anchored on keeping our basic research and talent at the cutting edge.
-The five-year strategic plan is designed to create stronger economic impact in a targeted way; address strategic national priorities through bold large-scale research programmes; and continue to drive strong innovation-led growth, thus bolstering Singapore’s position as a global innovation hub.</p>
+(AI), and compute capabilities, and anchored on keeping our basic research and talent at the cutting edge.</p>
+<p>The five-year strategic plan is designed to create stronger economic impact
+in a targeted way; address strategic national priorities through bold large-scale research programmes; and continue to drive strong innovation-led growth, thus bolstering Singapore’s position as a global innovation hub.</p>
 <p>Learn more about it here:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Press Release</p>
 </li>
 <li>
-<p>Factsheets on the key domains and horizontals</p>
+<p>Factsheets</p>
 </li>
 </ul>
 <p></p>